nickmalcolm/nickmalcolm.github.com/about.md

 My current role is a security consultant at [Aura Information Security](https://www.aurainfosec.com).
 I was previously at [SafeStack](https://safestack.io) in a similar role and, before that, CTO at [ThisData](https://thisdata.com), a security API which protected millions of people across the globe from account takeover attacks.

-Things that push my buttons include: helping people solve their problems using my techy skills, cyber security, building stuff with Ruby on Rails, writing, and presenting at meetups and conferences.
+Things that push my buttons include: security, tech ethics, building stuff with Ruby on Rails, writing, and presenting at meetups and conferences.

 I like to spend time with my wife and two boys, sing, play guitar, go to church, run, and work on side projects.